mzurzolo/STBS/Python/Projects/README.md

   I will provide a quick command to get you to the project. _example: `cd STBS/Python/Projects/project1`_

   and a 'setup script' to automate some setup tasks.
-This script will always be called *work_here.sh*, and the command to run it is: `source ./work_here.sh`
+This script will always be called *work_here.sh*, and the command to run it is: `source work_here.sh`

 #### Project Layout:
 * Each project will be in its own folder, under STBS/Python/Projects
 * Each project folder will contain:
-  * A setup script for the project: `source ./work_here.sh`
+  * A setup script for the project: `source work_here.sh`
   * The main program file/the starting point of the project.
 It will end in .py: `project1.py`
   * A backup of the project file, just in case: `project1.py.backup`
   * Input and output folders, if necessary: `inputs`  `outputs`